davidecarbone/pokemon-shakespearizer/README.md

 ### Installing

-You can use Docker to build a container with all requirements:
+You can use Docker-compose to build a container with all requirements:
 ```
-docker build --file .docker/Dockerfile -t pokemon-docker .
-docker run --rm -p 8080:80 pokemon-docker
+docker-compose up -d
 ```
-### Prerequisites (without Docker)

-* PHP 7.1 or above
-* Apache2
-* Composer

-The following steps should be enough to run the app in your local environment:
+**OR**

+With raw Docker:
 ```
-$ composer install
-$ php -S localhost:8080 -r /path/to/your/local/project/location
+1) docker build --file .docker/Dockerfile -t pokemon-docker .
+2) docker run --rm -p 8080:80 pokemon-docker
 ```

 ### Usage